Welcome to today's edition of the Rush 24-7 podcast.

 So I understand that.

-But you can't blame them because everybody's talking about them, and everybody's focused on them, and everybody's either criticizing or praising them or what have you.
+But you can't blame them because everybody's talking about them and everybody's focused on them and everybody's either criticizing or praising them or what have you.

 And they've been told they're very important.

-They've been told they're the future of the country, all the so I I get all that.
+They've been told they're the future of the country.

 But nevertheless, to me, it's worth the study.

-Because there are some things about this generation that are new and and they are pushing things that heretofore have always been things in the minority that have not been uh thought of as crucial or important or what have you.
+Because there are some things about this generation that are new and they are pushing things that heretofore have always been things in the minority that have not been thought of as crucial or important or what have you.

-And I think in the millennials we have maybe, I could be wrong about this too, we have maybe the first thoroughly corrupted in terms of education generation in the country's history.
+And I think in the millennials, we have maybe, I could be wrong about this too, we have maybe the first thoroughly corrupted in terms of education generation in the country's history.

-I mean, this generation has been exposed from kindergarten preschool to full-fledged liberalism from the time they've been able to talk.
+I mean, this generation has been exposed from kindergarten, preschool, to full-fledged liberalism from the time they've been able to talk.

 They have seen it on Saturday morning cartoon shows and absorbed it.

-They have their entire lives, they have been propagandized.
+Their entire lives, they have been propagandized.

 They have been indoctrinated.

-And so when you have a story, millennials don't care about owning anything, and it's destroying traditional retail.
+And so when you have a story, millennials don't care about owning anything and it's destroying traditional retail.

 Here are the details.